 He received a First in Creative Writing at BA level from Birkbeck University.

 In 2016 he was nominated for the Royal Academy and Pin Drop Short Story Award 2016.

 While living in Moscow he completed his first novel, "The Infinite Ache".
-He now lives in London and is at work on his second, a horror-crime novel, "The Healer".
+He now lives in London and is at work on his second, "Inheritance".

 "Part-Time Happiness" is his first collection comprising of seven short stories bookended by two novellas (currently unpublished).